JulienFdez00/tweet_gen/tweet_gen/README.md

 ### Step 0

-Downlaod an archive of your tweets.
+Download an archive of your tweets.
 You will use the "tweets.js" file located in the "data" folder of your archive.

 ### Step 1